Diabetes and Hearing

 neurological system, people can experience problems hearing and understanding speech and also

 Is the link between diabetes and hearing

 As Type 2 diabetes and hearing loss have been linked in the past, it is

-Type 1 diabetes are also likely to experience hearing loss at an early age.
-The incidence and
+children with Type 1 diabetes are also likely to experience hearing loss at an early age.
+The

 Other symptoms of ‘old age’ can be due to